A lot of time can be spent choosing the perfect startup name.

 With an interest in the social media / PR space, Untitled Startup Inc. began to develop a product focused on providing data to marketers with easy to use measurement and reporting tools.
 The product was a hit and it became clear that Untitled Startup Inc. would continue to focus their efforts on “helping marketers become data rockstars.

-After developing a product with a clear focus and customer validation, Untitled Startup Inc. changed their name to Simply Measured.
+After developing a product with a clear focus and customer validation, Untitled Startup Inc. changed its name to Simply Measured.

-With a product no longer focused on short-term rentals, RelayRides changed their name to Turo and raised another $47 million in funding in 2015.
+With a product no longer focused on short-term rentals, RelayRides changed its name to Turo and raised another $47 million in funding in 2015.

-Considering the success of the Nima product and its synonymous relationship with the brand, 6SensorLabs decided to change their name to Nima with two new devices launching in 2017.
+Considering the success of the Nima product and its synonymous relationship with the brand, 6SensorLabs decided to change its name to Nima with two new devices launching in 2017.

 When ZenPayroll was part of Y Combinator’s Winter 2012 batch, the intention of the company was to improve the payroll experience for both small businesses and employees.
 Over the next 3 years, ZenPayroll earned over $25 million in funding and launched their payroll management system in all 50 states.
 In 2015, after being valued at over $560 million, ZenPayroll added health benefits and workers’ compensation to their product offering.

-With a product offering no longer limited to payroll, ZenPayroll changed their name to Gusto.
+With a product offering no longer limited to payroll, ZenPayroll changed its name to Gusto.